 Kate Fitch, Head of Public Policy, Sense

-Here at Equaliise we are firm believers in quality coaching.
-Louise Frayne is qualified to ILM Level 7: Executive Coaching & Leadership Mentoring.
-The same ethos is cascaded to other coaches who work with Equallise; all coaches must be qualified to a minimum of Level 5.
-We also emphasise that the coaching always follows the client’s agenda and therefore the coaching fit must be exactly right.
-Through an initial, free discussion a coaching brief if taken and a chemistry session with the assigned coach is recommended; this is at no cost.
-The coaching programme only commences if both the client and the coach confirm that they can work together.
+I am a firm believer in quality coaching and always emphasise that the coaching follows the client’s agenda and therefore the coaching fit must be exactly right.
+Through an initial, free discussion a coaching brief if taken and the coaching programme only commences if both you and I feel we can work together.

 RELATED BLOG NUGGET

-Using a coaching methodology, we also offer a full range of bespoke team building programmes to develop teams to work better together through understanding preference and appreciating difference.
+Using a coaching methodology, I also offer a full range of bespoke team building programmes to develop teams to work better together through understanding preference and appreciating difference.

-Working with you, your team or organisation we can help you to develop a solutions focused approach, feel empowered and change what isn’t working.
+Working with you, your team or organisation I can help you to develop a solutions focused approach, feel empowered and change what isn’t working.

 CALL 0203 856 7969 TODAY

-TO DISCUSS HOW WE CAN HELP YOU ACHIEVE YOUR FULL POTENTIAL
+TO DISCUSS HOW I CAN HELP YOU ACHIEVE YOUR FULL POTENTIAL